mediamonks/drupal-controller-annotations/README.md

 # Drupal Controller Annotations

-A Drupal port of the controller annotations from [Symfony Framework](http://symfony.com/doc/current/bundles/SensioFrameworkExtraBundle/index.html)
+A Drupal port of the controller annotations from [Symfony Framework](http://symfony.com/doc/current/bundles/SensioFrameworkExtraBundle/index.html).

+View this project on the [Drupal.org project page](https://www.drupal.org/project/controller_annotations).

 ## Documentation

 Please refer to the files in the [/docs](/docs) folder.

 ## System Requirements